3 DAYS FROM $1,099

 Please note: If you're taking advantage of the pre-trip extension to Copenhagen, you will follow the pre-trip itinerary until Day 4, when you'll board the Ocean Odyssey and join your fellow base travelers for the rest of the journey.
 All activities and inclusions will be covered; please see the pre-trip extension itinerary for details.

 Welcome to Copenhagen, Denmark’s cosmopolitan capital.
 If you purchased your airfare from Vantage, a representative will meet you at the airport and assist with the transfer to your hotel.
 Enjoy free time at leisure to acclimate before an evening Welcome Briefing.
 Tonight, enjoy a cocktail and Welcome Dinner with your fellow travelers at the hotel.

 Panoramic city tour of Copenhagen

 Get acquainted with this charming city on an included panoramic tour.
 View the famed Little Mermaid statue on her watery perch, visit the Nyhavn canal district, swing by towered and turreted Rosenborg Castle, and contrast that with the more-dignified Amalienborg Castle where Denmark’s Queen Margrethe II resides today.
-We've planned your arrival at the royal residence to coincide with the Changing of the Guard.
-Your tour also includes a scenic canal boat ride so you can take in this lovely cityscape from the water.

 Next, visit the Torvehallerne food market to taste the freshest local fare and interact with the people who live here and grow produce, flowers, and more.
 Peruse among the more than 60 stalls for a delicious lunch on your own before enjoying the rest of the afternoon at leisure.
 Dinner is on your own tonight, and from renowned Noma restaurant to an up-cropping of other Michelin-starred gems, food has become Copenhagen’s main attraction!